Lo-ViT/ATS-archived/README.LOCAL.md

 Open the directory with VSCode. `Ctrl + Shift + P`, select interpreter, choose `efficient-transformer`.

+To debug the training process, click on `Run &  Debug`, choose `Debug Train`.

+Take a look at `.vscode/launch.json` to change the run parameters of your process.

 # Set up TinyImageNet

 Create a local directory, download and unzip the data